Icinga/icingaweb2/doc/60-Hooks.md

 ### Implement the new Hook <a id="hooks-implement-new-hook"></a>

-In other modules you can now provide an implementation for your own hook.
-It works basically the same like described earlier, but the class goes in a sub namespace of the module's `ProvidedHook` namespace this time:
+Other modules can now provide implementations of the hook.
+Registration works as described earlier, but the class goes in a subnamespace of the implementing module's `ProvidedHook` namespace:

 ```
 library/<ModuleName>/ProvidedHook/Acme/<HookName>.php